26 Oct 2018 Make the Home Smart, not a Smart Home – Lessons learnt from IKEA

 The smart home market is littered with a whole host of products from smart heating to smart toothbrushes and microwaves.
 But the market still has ways to go before it reaches mass market status.
 It’s expensive and there are far too many impractical, and frankly comical, products that are muddying the waters for consumers.
 I mean, do you really need your hairbrush to tell you if you’re brushing your hair wrong?
 We believe that IKEA – a company primarily known for its inexpensive flat-pack home furniture – may just be the one to cut through the noise and take the smart home mainstream.
 And it’s already started to.

 IKEA first launched its Trådfri Lighting collection in 2017 – without a hefty price tag, making smart lighting available to the mass market for the first time.
 IKEA’s entire approach to the smart home – which it calls Home Smart – is distinctly different to many of its competitors.
-Grounded in real consumer insights and its unique combination of design and affordability – the Swedish home furniture giant is well positioned to be a big player in the smart home market.
+Grounded in real consumer insights and a unique combination of design and affordability, the Swedish home furniture giant is well positioned to be a big player in the smart home market.

 Speaking at the Connected World Summit in London, Global Business Leader of IKEA’s Home Smart Björn Block shared the philosophy behind its smart home range.